-by Allie Liss, Intern, Gun Violence Prevention Initiative
+Written by Allie Liss, Intern for the Gun Violence Initiative

 As a global health student, I spend a lot of time learning about all of the current and historical health problems around the globe, but a surprisingly limited amount of time learning how to solve these problems.
 This is what attracts me to public health generally, and more specifically, to the idea of framing gun violence as a public health issue; it is a focus that emphasizes framing the problem in order to find a solution.
 But almost inevitably, the first thing discussed at our Global Health Conversation event was why we look at gun violence as a public health issue.
 Many in our audience remarked that they had never thought about gun violence from this perspective before.
 I don’t know why I still found this surprising.

 As an intern with the Gun Violence Initiative, the first thing I always get asked is why the Gun Violence Initiative is housed in the Institute for Public Health.
 A public health perspective is a given when studying infectious diseases, malnutrition, or lack of sanitation.
 People would not question, or be surprised by, the use of a public health model to investigate cholera, tuberculosis, or HIV.
 With gun violence, however, you have to first justify investigation in the field of public health before conducting research and developing interventions based on a public health model.

 In order to investigate gun violence, or any issue, as part of a public health model it is necessary to have adequate data and funding.
 A study conducted last year at Stanford that compared the top 30 causes of mortality in the United States determined that funding and the number of publications for gun violence were extremely low relative to the mortality rate.